College of Education

-Julaine E. Field, PhD, LPC, NCC is the associate dean and an associate professor for the University of Colorado Colorado Springs College of Education.
+Julaine E. Field, PhD, LPC, NCC is an associate professor for the University of Colorado Colorado Springs College of Education.
 She has been employed as a counseling practitioner since 1992, which includes working as a school counselor, mental health counselor, college counselor, and in private practice.
 Currently, she consults with school districts, administrators, teachers, parents and students on bullying interventions and anti-bullying efforts in schools.
 She has also worked extensively with victims (adults and children) of domestic violence and sexual assault and has conducted crisis response trainings in these areas for educators, counselors, police officers, mental health workers and crisis responders.
 She has worked as a counselor educator since 2002, teaching a range of graduate courses including crisis counseling, human sexuality, group counseling and courses related to school counseling.
 Finally, Dr. Field has authored publications on the topics of bullying, relational and social aggression, counselor advocacy and gender identity.
 She has also presented at international, national, and state conferences on these topics.

 Ph.D., Counselor Education

 North Carolina State University, Raleigh NC - May 2002